gellisun/Concentration_Game/README.md

 ### Pseudocode

 1. Constants
     - An array of images
     - A constant for randomly selecting images

 2. State of the game
     - let gameHasStarted;
     - let cardsFlipped;
     - let timer;

 3. Cached elements
     - Cards containing element
     - Cards
     - Timer
     - Button
     - Win message element

 4. Event Listeners
     - Click on the card(s)
     - Click on the start button
     - Click on the reset button

 5. Page Load
     - Board with array of cards
     - Winner: either won or game on
     - Generate the cards and display them
     - Append them to the containing element in a random position

 6. Functions:
     init();
     - Set if the game has started with flipping action or start button
     - Number of cards flipped (only two can be flipped at a time) to 0
     - Timer or Moves to 0

-Player interacts…

     Click function:
     - Player can click up to two cards
     - Add class of active to each card clicked
     - Stop ability of the player to click on any other card
     - If the cards have different values
     - show the color or image of the clicked cards for two seconds and then hide them
     - Remove the active class
     - Allow the ability of the player to click on the same cards again, and the other cards in the board
     - If the cards values match both cards disappear

 7. Check the game status:

     - While the timer is not 0 and the are still pairs of cards to match, keep letting the player click on boxes
     - Else, well done, the game is finished!

 8. Restart

     - By clicking on play button the board of cards resets, the timer resets

 ## Getting Started